Australian Beauty Emily Sears Puts On Chesty Display In Multi-Colored Bra & Leggings

 “So beautiful so pretty my princess divine,” another Instagrammer chimed in.

 Recently, The Inquisitr shared that Sears shut Instagram down in another stunning shot in Los Angeles.
-While clad in a tight-fitting and tiny black tank top, Emily put on a busty display for the camera as she nearly popped out of the NSFW top.
+While clad in a tight-fitting and tiny black tank top, Sears put on a busty display for the camera as she nearly popped out of the NSFW top.
 On the bottom, she sported a pair of dark denim jean shorts that also showed off her toned and tanned legs even though she was sitting down in the image.
-Like most of her posts do, this one earned Emily a lot of attention with over 72,000 likes in addition to well over 800 comments.
+Like most of her posts do, this one earned Sears a lot of attention with over 72,000 likes in addition to well over 800 comments.

-Fans can keep up with Emily by giving her a follow on Instagram.
+Fans can keep up with Sears by giving her a follow on Instagram.